medo64/Summae/README.md

 ### Summae ###

-This a is small tool capable of calculating CRC-16, CRC-32, MD-5, RIPE-160, SHA-1 and other variants.
+This a is small tool capable of calculating checksums using CRC-16, CRC-32, MD-5, RIPE-160, SHA-1, SHA-256, SHA-384, and SHA-512 algorithm.

 #### Shortcut Keys ####